Rapptz/discord.py/docs/api.rst

         The rule will trigger when combined number of role and user mentions is greater than the set limit.

+    .. attribute:: member_profile

+        The rule will trigger when a user's profile contains a keyword.

+        .. versionadded:: 2.3

 .. class:: AutoModRuleEventType

     Represents the event type of an automod rule.